Ram Prasad Paul

 Ram Prasad Paul (born 1968) is an Indian Politician from Tripura.
-He is currently serving as Minister of Fire and Emergency Service of Tripura since 2022 in Government of Tripura under Biplab Kumar Deb ministry.
+He is currently serving as 14th Deputy Speaker of Tripura Legislative Assembly since 2023.He was Minister of Fire and Emergency Service of Tripura in Government of Tripura under Biplab Kumar Deb ministry.
 He became the MLA from Suryamaninagar Constituency by defeating CPI(M) candidate Rajkumar Choudhury by a margin of 4,567 votes in 2018.

 Controversies

 In May 2022, Paul stirred nationwide controversy by wailing and hurling chair while screaming out loud “I will die, I will not (have anything to) do (with) such a party”, over new Chief Minister announcement.